Paul-Ngigi/News/README.md

 #### 18/04/2021
 #### By **Paul Ngigi**
 ## Description
 This is a site that enables users to view the latest news reports.
-The site
 ## Known Bugs
 There are currently no bugs.
 If you experience any bugs, don't hesitate to contact me.
 ## Technologies Used